Pizzorni/Bogo/README.md

 Bogo
 ====

-Simple implementation of bogosort and bogobogosort in python.
+Simple implementation of the two most efficient sorting algorithms, Bogosort and Bogobogosort.
+Project originally in java but scrapped because generics.

+#TODO
+Implement Quantum Bogosort